vrdeeznuts/od-sideline-cam/README.md

 1. Ball outline when the geo is blocking the view.
 1. Colored ball trail to indicate who touched it last.
 1. Game scoreboard in the GUI:
-    - Team rosters (with goals per player)
+    - Team rosters (with goals and assists per player)
     - Score
     - Clock
     - Last player who scored
-1. Auto-clipping functionality* for whenever goals are scored.
+1. Auto-clipping functionality for whenever goals are scored. [^1]

 At its foundation, this camera follows the ball.
 Since there are plenty of POV/3rd person cameras out there already, I wanted to provide a camera that focuses more on the broad play (somewhat like freecam), while also being more watchable than a human-controlled camera (e.g., VRML casting - no hate, it's just a bit difficult to watch). **This camera is great for team-oriented content and VOD review.** I'd say the coverage (aka view of the ball and general play) is 90-95% with the right settings (see [Usage Section](#usage--customization) for more details).

-*The auto-clipping feature is an external Powershell script that reads the auto-generated A2.log file and watches for a specific string before triggering your clipping software's hotkey.
+[^1]: The auto-clipping feature is an external Powershell script that reads the auto-generated A2.log file and watches for a specific string before triggering your clipping software's hotkey.

 NOTE: *The spectator feature is still under active development and is subject to change throughout closed early access.*